wagner89/mobxTalk/README.md

 The project states it's philosophy as such:

 __ Anything that can be derived from the application state, should be derived.
-Automatically.
+Automatically. __

+## Installing mobX

+`npm install mobx --save` - MobX library
+`npm install mobx-react --save` - React bindings for MobX